-$^{18}$ For a lucid explanation of this method, see Ref.
+19 For a lucid explanation of this method, see Ref.
 [38].

-&lt;sup>19 The requirement that all vertices must lie between the initial and final states is a consequence of having on-shell, amputated external propagators.
-One can think of this as occuring because the initial particles are created at $t = -\infty$ and the final particles destroyed at $t = \infty$ .
+20 The requirement that all vertices must lie between the initial and final states is a consequence of having on-shell, amputated external propagators.
+One can think of this as occurring because the initial particles are created at $t = -\infty$ and the final particles destroyed at $t = \infty$.